azhr785/Enotes-Web-Application/README.md

   - Register an Account:
     - Access the application and register for a new account.
   - Log In:
-    -Log in using your registered credentials.
+    - Log in using your registered credentials.
   - Manage Notes:
     - Create, edit, show, and delete your notes.